ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 ```
 OS page cache is cleared entirely, ensuring the engine cannot benefit from previously cached index data.
 For Neptune there is no equivalent mechanism, we approximated a cold start by **rebooting the writer instance** before each cold run.

+### Timeouts and query budgets

+For the DBLP and DBLP-SUBSET benchmarks, the effective per-query timeout was 120 seconds for both QLever and Neptune.
+Virtuoso and MillenniumDB used the evaluation framework defaults of 30 seconds and 60 seconds, respectively.
+For the Wikidata‑truthy benchmark, both QLever and Neptune used a 300 second per-query timeout.

 ---

 ## DBLP: from "too good to be true" to a fair fight

-### Initial results and a dose of skepticism

-After completing the full DBLP Sparqloscope run on both QLever and Neptune, the results were striking.
-Most queries that QLever executed in **under a second** were taking Neptune **50–100+ seconds**.
-Many queries timed out entirely.

-Our analysis of the results: they looked great for QLever.
-So great, in fact, that we doubted whether the comparison was really fair.
-This was a legitimate concern.
-Before claiming QLever is orders of magnitude faster than the state-of-the-art cloud product that runs natively, you want to be confident the setup is actually fair to both sides.

-**There were two concrete problems.**
+### Initial DBLP run: why we discarded it

+The very first DBLP benchmark used the older Sparqloscope TSV file and an earlier `qlever-control` version.
+At first, the results looked promising for QLever, but on closer inspection we found several methodological problems.

-**Problem 1: Query Format.** I had started with the Sparqloscope TSV file, which wraps each logical query in an extra outer COUNT layer:
+**Problem 1: Query Format.** The TSV benchmark file wraps each logical query in an extra outer `COUNT` layer:
 ```sql
 -- AD Freiburg TSV format (dblp.benchmark.tsv)
 SELECT (COUNT(*) AS ?qlever_count_)